sudheerj/javascript-interview-questions/README.md

 156. ### What are modifiers in regular expression

      Modifiers can be used to perform case-insensitive and global searches.
-Let's list down some of the modifiers,
+Let's list some of the modifiers,

      | Modifier | Description                                             |
      | -------- | ------------------------------------------------------- |